The 5K race starts at 09.30am, followed by the 10K at 9.40am – an optional live musical ‘warm up’ for both races starts at 09.15am.

 Also in attendance are CSP (Combined Service Provider) marshals who specialise in traffic management and road closures.
 Both these groups of marshals are there for your safety, so please pay attention to their directions.

-All entries are to be made online and it is not possible to provide refunds.
+All entries are to be made online and it is not possible to provide refunds or allow transfers.

 All competitors enter at their own risk.
 No liability will be accepted for any injury incurred by entering this race.